| |

 with the flood.
 And the earth helped the woman, and the earth opened its

-However, there will be a major campaign to try to get the elect as well
+will be a major campaign to try to get the people in hiding to come out of

 Then if anyone says to you, "Behold, here is the Christ, or there,"